-AbstractThe course introduces the student to the basic principles, methods and tools of service design.
-The focus is specially design of services with digital components.
-Lectures, case studies and hands-on exercises will be used to learn to identify service design opportunities through understanding of stakeholder requirements and needs, and for using service design methods for co-design and evaluation of services with digital components.
+AbstractThe course introduces the student to the processes, basic principles, methods, and tools of service design.
+The focus is specially on designing services with digital components.
+Lectures, case studies and hands-on exercises will be used to learn 1) to identify service design opportunities via understanding of stakeholder requirements and needs and 2) to use service design methods for co-design and evaluation of services with digital components.

-The course educates professionals who can manage complex design processes of digital services in all phases of digital transformation of public and private sector, and in networks of actors.
-The student will learn service thinking, service design methods and tools, and to apply those in a service design project.
-The course covers subjects related to digitalization of services, including service dominant logic, service design methods and tools, service innovation, and specific design approaches that can be used in service design project.
+The course educates professionals who can manage complex design processes of digital services in all phases of digital transformation of public, private, and non-profit sectors, as well as in networks of actors.
+The student will learn service thinking, service design methods and tools, and how to apply those in a service design project.
+The course covers subjects related to digitalization of services, including service innovation, value creation, service design methods and tools, and specific design approaches that can be used in service design project.

 Formal prerequisitesThe course builds upon knowledge from the courses of the 1st semester of the DIM and KDDIT program and students should have completed those courses or obtained similar knowledge elsewhere.